 Welcome to this Friday’s VTNS (Vintage Textile and Needlework Sellers) Fan Freebie!

-If you like this page, be sure to share it with your friends and like our Facebook Fanpage so you can get updates every time we post new patterns.
+If you like this page, be sure like our Facebook Fanpage so you can get updates every time we post new patterns.

 This post contains affiliate links.
 For more information, please see my disclosure policy.